Matching Observations to Distributions: Efficient Estimation via Sparsified Hungarian Algorithm: A Sparsified Hungarian Algorithm for Computing the MLE

 which has a corresponding dual LP

 The dual LP problem is the \emph{weighted vertex cover} problem: given a weighted bipartite graph, assign a \emph{price} to each vertex such that the weight of every edge is at most the sum of the prices of the edge's endpoints, such that the total sum of prices is minimized.
-The value of any feasible solution to the dual LP is an upper bound to the value of any feasible solution to the primal LP.
+The value of any feasible solution to the dual LP upper bounds the value of any feasible solution to the primal LP\@.

-According to classical LP duality theory (see \cite[\S 6.3]{bertsekas2003convex}), an optimal primal-dual solution satisfies the \emph{complementary slackness conditions for LPs}; in particular, for all $(i, j) \in E$, if $x^*_{i,j} > 0$, then $p^*_i + p^*_j = w_{i,j}$ for a pair of optimal solutions $(x^*_e, \; e \in E)$ and $(p^*_i, \; i \in V)$.
+According to classical LP duality theory (see~\cite[\S 6.3]{bertsekas2003convex}), an optimal primal-dual solution satisfies the \emph{complementary slackness conditions for LPs}; in particular, for all $(i, j) \in E$, if $x^*_{i,j} > 0$, then $p^*_i + p^*_j = w_{i,j}$ for a pair of optimal solutions $(x^*_e, \; e \in E)$ and $(p^*_i, \; i \in V)$.

 It is well-known that the classical Hungarian algorithm computes the maximum weighted bipartite matching in $\mathcal O(|V|(|E| + |V| \log |V|))$ time (\cite{fredman1987}).
 The Hungarian algorithm is a primal-dual algorithm which maintains a feasible weighted vertex cover while iteratively increasing the cardinality of a matching which obeys the complementary slackness conditions.
 We next give a brief description of the Hungarian algorithm.